sumitpore/mvc-plugin-boilerplate-for-wordpress/README.md

-# MVC WordPress Plugin Boilerplate
+# MVC Plugin Boilerplate for WordPress

 WordPress being Event driven system, it is difficult to follow MVC Design Pattern while creating a WordPress Plugin.